 What do you hope to see happen during your time on the Alumni Association Board?

-What I see happening during my time on the board is continued program planning, possible implantation of items that previously existed or is in progress, and stay connected to the MPA community.
+What I see happening during my time on the board is continued program planning, possible implementation of items that previously existed or are in progress, and staying connected to the MPA community.

 Please share your favorite MPA story.

-My favorite MPA story was when the Space Shuttle Challenger broke apart January 28, 1986.
+My favorite MPA story was when the Space Shuttle Challenger broke apart on January 28, 1986.
 The school teacher, Christa McAuliffe, was aboard that flight.
-I remember in great detail standing outside a classroom, in the hallway, as I was changing classes.
-A TV was on and teachers were collecting us around intentionally.
+I remember standing outside a classroom in the hallway as I was changing classes.
+A TV was on, and teachers were intentionally collecting us around.
 They opened the experience up to us students.
 They did not hide this horrific, tragic event.
 Rather, they created a safe space in which to be together.
 As I reflect back, I am astounded that our MPA teachers put us first that day.
 Knowing a teacher was on that flight.
 How selfless.
 How compassionate to the student and our young brains.
 We continued the day with openness and a feeling of being able to process.
-I took that lesson and create an attitude that other come along for the journey, no matter if is planned or on the fly.
+I took that lesson and created an attitude that others come along for the journey, no matter if it is planned or on the fly.
 We need to stay gathered and together regardless of position.

 Rees Winga ‘16Rees